 The recent conversations around gender disparities in the workforce have focused on a variety of things: pay, mobility, respect.
 But woven through all of those things is culture.
 Cultural norms shape professional environments on visible and invisible levels, and shifting that narrative takes time, energy and resistance to the status quo.
 This is especially true in male- and white-dominated industries, where tradition and legacy still play a huge role in how companies grow and change.

-In a four-part series with Olay, Man Repeller will speak with six different women who work in primarily male-dominated fields to learn more about how that change is happening — and what it’s like to be in the middle of it.
+In a four-part series with Olay, Man Repeller will speak with seven different women who work in primarily male-dominated fields to learn more about how that change is happening — and what it’s like to be in the middle of it.
 Below, meet Abyah Wynn, the vice president of business development at a venture capital firm called Trimantium.
 Men make up 89 percent of the venture capital industry (white men make up 76 percent).
 I spoke with Abyah about what it’s like to work in venture capital, especially as a woman of color.

 On Stumbling Into a Career in Venture Capital